doczetch/Coursera-DS-Practical-Machine-Learning/README.md

 ### Reproducibility
 Due to security concerns with the exchange of R code, your code will not be run during the evaluation by your classmates.
 Please be sure that if they download the repo, they will be able to view the compiled HTML version of your analysis.

+The data for this project come from this source: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har.
+If you use the document you create for this class for any purpose please cite them as they have been very generous in allowing their data to be used for this kind of assignment.